 Legally splitting pensions and other retirement funds is a multi-step process.
 First, a divorce decree must order that these assets be divided.
 A qualified domestic relations order, commonly referred to as a QDRO, must then be created.

 The QDRO must be approved by the courts and then it can be submitted to the plan administrator who must also approve it.
 This establishes that a spouse can be considered an alternate payee, and the retirement vehicle is then divided according to the specifics contained in the QDRO.

 All property and all debt accumulated during the marriage in Tennessee belongs to both spouses.

-However, any assets acquired before a marriage or after a couple separates, or property that was given to one spouse as a gift or through inheritance, as well as some personal injury settlements, are deemed separate property as long as the assets were not commingled during the course of the marriage.
+However, any assets acquired prior to marriage or after a couple separates, or property that was given to one spouse as a gift or through inheritance, as well as some personal injury settlements, are deemed separate property as long as the assets were not commingled during the course of the marriage.

 Alimony and Child Support